Reap_and_Sow

 There are some examples of innovative food policy work being done at national level, but each comes with their own challenges.

-French agroecology bill: 2014, cross party support – law for the future of agriculture, food and the forest.
-Applies principals of agroecology to 200,000 small farms by 2025 – training future farmers differently – but 40% of the current farming population is near retirement.. many new farmers will be needed.
+French agroecology bill: 2014, cross-party support – law for the future of agriculture, food and the forest.
+Applies principles of agroecology to 200,000 small farms by 2025 – training future farmers differently – but 40% of the current farming population is near retirement.. many new farmers will be needed.
 Interestingly, brings public concerns into account, such as pesticide use.
 So pesticide reduction in agriculture becomes a public health issue, not just an agricultural systems issue.
-Also considers health impacts on most vulnerable and retailer/supplier relations.
+Also considers health impacts on the most vulnerable, as well as retailer/supplier relations.
 Independent watchdog empowered to intervene if retailers are not supporting farmers and food producers.
 However, implementation is a problem!
 Requires time, resources and a strategic drive to engage a whole new generation of farmers.
 Agricultural universities and learning establishments rarely get much attention.
 In the UK, our leading agricultural college has very little serious focus on delivering anything ‘alternative’ or ‘agroecological.’

 Copenhagen public procurement: organic, local sourcing policy.
-Commitment of 4million euro a year to support development of local public procurement.
+A commitment of 4 million euros a year to support the development of local public procurement.
 88% of the 80,000 meals served each day are organic.
-Aiming for 90% organic procurement across all state food institutions - schools, hospitals, care-homes.
+Aiming for 90% organic procurement across all state food institutions - schools, hospitals, and care homes.
 Organic conversion of roughly 900 kitchens – have spent 6 million euro on training and education.
 Yearly procurement budget of 40.3 million euros.
-Copenhagen is a really interesting case study from a food culture and development perspective:
+Copenhagen is a really interesting case study from food culture and development perspective:

-• One restaurant and a few key people influencing whole city commitment to good food policy.
+One restaurant and a few key people influenced the whole city's commitment to good food policy.
 Has both strengths and weaknesses.

-• Much stronger organic farming movement than the UK.
-General acceptance of health benefits of organic production.
+Much stronger organic farming movement than in the UK.
+A general acceptance of the health benefits of organic production.

 We are living through the Story Wars.
 Whoever controls the story wins.
 Right now, a story of scarcity, fear, decline and collapse dominates our media and social narratives.
 There is a huge cost to us because of this.
 Decline and collapse becomes the self-fulfilling prophecy.
 People are in fright or flight, which prevents them from feeling empowered to take action.